 Do you offer lunch?

-Children who stay for lunch are required to bring their own food.
+Children are required to bring their own food for lunch.
 We do provide healthy snacks for all the children both in the morning and the afternoon.
 We cater for all dietary restrictions and food preferences.

 Are you open year round?